 On the count of three, turn the patient to face you, keeping his head, back and legs in line.

-Bend the top leg slightly.
+Bend your upper leg slightly.

 Make sure the pillow remains between the patient's legs.

-Place a pillow under upper hand.
+Also place a pillow under top hand.

 If possible, place a small pillow under the patient's head.